 Programs with monthly enrollment, such as UW Flex, require monthly monitoring.
 This allows program leaders to change direction as needed, rather than waiting for fiscal year-end reports.

-- The UW Flexible Option business plan identifies several factors critical to the success of this model.
+- The UW Flexible Option business plan identifies five factors critical to the success of this model.

 - Offering programs that address strong employment needs and public interest, high job-growth areas, and student demand (health care, technology, and business).